rjust/defects4j/README.md

 2. Initialize Defects4J (download the project repositories and external libraries):
     - `cd defects4j`
     - `./init.sh`

-   These are not included in this repository for size purposes and to avoid redundancies.
+   Project repositories and external libraries are not included for size purposes and to avoid redundancies.

 3. Add Defects4J's executables to your PATH: